28 Day Rainfall Forecast

 Adelaide 28-day Rainfall Forecast

-The hemispheric long wave pattern has been relatively slow moving in recent weeks.
-There are six main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, the Indian Ocean, eastern Australia, South America, and the Atlantic Ocean.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are two main troughs.
+Currently the most significant troughs are near the longitudes of eastern Australia, and the southeast Pacific.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 27 January to 31 January, 5 February to 9 February, and 25 February to 1 March.
-Rain events originating in the tropics and moving south are possible about 30 January to 3 February, 16 February to 20 February, and 25 February to 1 March.
-Over Western Australia the strongest cold fronts should occur about 27 January to 31 January, 5 February to 9 February, and 25 February to 1 March.Forecast Explanation
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 21 April to 25 April, 26 April to 30 April, and 6 May to 10 May.
+Rain events originating in the tropics and moving south are possible about 9 May to 13 May.
+Over Western Australia the strongest cold fronts should occur about 21 April to 25 April, 26 April to 30 April, and 7 May to 11 May.Forecast Explanation

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.